-2.3.
-PKA Phosphorylation Model
+121 2.3 PKA phosphorylation model

-A modified version of the Xie et al. (2013) $\beta$ -adrenergic signaling model was used as a basis to describe phosphorylation levels of cellular protein kinase A (PKA) substrates, as described in Pueyo et al. (2016) and Sampedro-Puente et al. (2019).
-The Xie et al. (2013) model represents an evolution from the Soltis and Saucerman (2010) signaling model in which $I{K_s}$ phosphorylation and dephosphorylation rate constants were updated to better match experimental observations reported in Liu et al. (2012).
-Also, as described in Xie et al. (2013), PKA-mediated phosphorylation of phospholemman (PLM) involved an increase in the Na+-K+-ATPase (NKA) affinity for the intracellular Na+ concentration.
-In the modified Xie et al. (2013) model of this study, ryanodine receptors (RyR) phosphorylation was defined by using the formulation described in Heijman et al. (2011).
+122 A modified version of the Xie et al. (2013) β -adrenergic signaling model was used as a basis to describe phosphorylation levels of cellular protein kinase A (PKA) substrates, as described in Puevo et al. (2016) 123 and Sampedro-Puente et al. (2019).
+The Xie et al. (2013) model represents an evolution from the Soltis and 124 Saucerman (2010) signaling model in which $I{K{e}}$ phosphorylation and dephosphorylation rate constants 125 were updated to better match experimental observations reported in Liu et al. (2012).
+Also, as described in 126 Xie et al. (2013), PKA-mediated phosphorylation of phospholemman (PLM) involved an increase in the 127 $Na^+-K^+-ATPase$ (NKA) affinity for the intracellular Na^+ concentration.
+In the modified Xie et al. (2013) 128 model of this study, ryanodine receptors (RyR) phosphorylation was defined by using the formulation 129 described in Heijman et al. (2011).
+130

-For a specific set of simulations, $I{K_s}$ phosphorylation and dephosphorylation kinetics were defined as reported in Soltis and Saucerman (2010) to assess the effects of faster phosphorylation kinetics on the time lapse for APD oscillations development.
+For a specific set of simulations, I{K_s} phosphorylation and dephosphorylation kinetics were defined as reported in Soltis and Saucerman (2010) to assess the effects of faster phosphorylation kinetics on the time lapse for APD oscillations development.

-2.4.
-Mechanics Model
+134 2.4 Mechanics model

-An updated version of the Niederer et al. (2006) model was employed to describe cell mechanics, with the values of some constants being adjusted to represent human cell characteristics as in Weise and Panfilov (2013) and Pueyo et al. (2016). $I{SAC}$ , denoting the current through SACs, was accounted for as in Pueyo et al. (2016).
-Specifically, $I{SAC}$ was defined as the current through non-specific cationic SACs plus the current through $K^+$ -selective SACs.
+An updated version of the Niederer et al. (2006) model was employed to describe cell mechanics, with the values of some constants being adjusted to represent human cell characteristics as in Weise and Panfilov (2013) and Pueyo et al. (2016).
+I{SAC} , denoting the current through SACs, was accounted for as in Pueyo et al. (2016).
+Specifically, I{SAC} was defined as the current through non-specific cationic SACs plus the current through K+-selective SACs.

-2.5.
-Simulation of Enhanced Sympathetic Activity
+140 2.5 Simulation of enhanced sympathetic activity

-Enhanced sympathetic activity was simulated by the combination of phasic $\beta$ -AS and mechanical stretch effects.
-Phasic $\beta$ -AS was simulated by a periodic stepwise profile of the $\beta$ -adrenergic agonist ISO according to muscle sympathetic nerve activity patterns in humans (Pagani et al., 1997).
+Enhanced sympathetic activity was simulated by the combination of phasic β -AS and mechanical stretch effects.
+Phasic β -AS was simulated by a periodic stepwise profile of the β -adrenergic agonist ISO according to muscle sympathetic nerve activity patterns in humans (Pagani et al., 1997).
 The periodicity of the ISO profile corresponded to a frequency of 0.05 Hz, this being within the reported Mayer wave frequency range (0.03-0.15 Hz).
-The 20 s ISO period was composed of a 10 s time interval where the ISO concentration was set to 1 $\mu$ M and a subsequent 10 s time interval where the ISO concentration was 0.
-Phasic changes in hemodynamic loading, a known accompaniment of enhanced sympathetic activity, were simulated by phasic mechanical stretch changes at the same 0.05 Hz frequency.
-Specifically, stretch ratio was varied during the 20 s period by following a sinusoidal waveform with maximal change being 10%, being such level of change in line with those of previous experimental and computational studies (Niederer and Smith, 2007; Iribe et al., 2014).
-Phasic $\beta$ -AS and mechanical stretch effects were defined to be in-phase.
-Five hundred beats at baseline and 500 beats following enhanced sympathetic activity were simulated while pacing at 1 Hz frequency.
+The 20-second ISO period was composed of a 10-second time interval where the ISO concentration was set to 1 μ M and a subsequent 10-second time interval where the ISO concentration was 0.
+Phasic changes in hemodynamic loading, a known accompaniment of enhanced sympathetic activity, 148 were simulated by phasic mechanical stretch changes at the same 0.05 Hz frequency.
+Specifically, stretch ratio was varied during the 20-second period by following a sinusoidal waveform with maximal changebeing 10%, being such level of change in line with those of previous experimental and computational being 10%, being such level of change in line with those of previous experimental and computational studies (Iribe et al., 2014; Niederer and Smith, 2007).
+Phasic β -AS and mechanical stretch effects were

+- 151 studies (inde et al., 2014, Nederer and Sinth, 2007).
+Thase β -As and mechanical stretch effects were 152 defined to be in-phase.
+500 beats at baseline and 500 beats following enhanced sympathetic activity were - 153 simulated while pacing at 1 Hz frequency.

-2.6.
-Simulation of Disease Conditions
+154 2.6 Simulation of disease conditions

-For specific simulations, disease conditions were simulated by Reduced Repolarization Reserve (RRR) and $Ca^{2+}$ overload.
-RRR was defined by concomitant inhibition of $I{Kr}$ and $I{Ks}$ currents by 30 and 80%, respectively. $Ca^{2+}$ overload was defined by a 4-fold increment in the extracellular $Ca^{2+}$ level.
+For specific simulations, disease conditions were simulated by Reduced Repolarization Reserve (RRR) and Ca^{2+} overload.
+RRR was defined by concomitant inhibition of I{Kr} and I{Ks} currents by 30% and 80%, respectively.
+Ca^{2+} overload was defined by a 4-fold increment in the extracellular Ca^{2+} level.